Marilyn Monroe through the female gaze

 Monroe always had greater agency over her still images than her moving images, which were largely determined by the film studios and directors.
 “With photography, I think she felt she was more in control,” said Georgia Atienza, assistant curator of the Monroe exhibition at the National Portrait Gallery.
 She pointed to the actor’s veto powers over her photographs, and the way she would go through contact sheets sometimes scratching with a hairpin the images she didn’t want published.
 “There’s this very conscious idea from her of controlling her image and getting out there the images that she was really happy with,” said Atienza.

 In Arnold, Monroe saw a photographer who could help visualize her shift from sex symbol to serious artist.
-The Long Island snap was taken months after Monroe had left Hollywood to start her own film company.
-Though she first became aware of the photojournalist years earlier.
+The Long Island snap was taken months after Monroe had left Hollywood to start her own film company; she first became aware of the photojournalist years earlier.

 In 1952, Arnold had photographed actress and singer Marlene Dietrich in the recording studio, using her signature natural style — no set, posing or tripod.
 “I simply took her as she was,” Arnold recalled in a 1987 BBC documentary.
 The Dietrich photos caught the eye of Monroe, who saw Arnold at a party and told her: “If you can do that well with Marlene, can you imagine what you can do with me?”
 Arnold remembered.